diamondburned/gtkcord3/README.md

 You can find this key by:
 - Press F12 in when Discord is open
 - Press F5 to refresh the page and go to the network tab
-- Search 'api guild' and search for Authorisation in the right column
+- Search 'api library' and search for Authorization in the right column

 ```bash
 EXPORT TOKEN=your-discord-key